morgoth95/BenchmarksDistribuitedTraining/README.md

 # BenchmarksDistribuitedTraining

 ## Setup
-- Configure password-less ssh between the machines.
+- Configure password-less ssh between the machines (https://linuxize.com/post/how-to-setup-passwordless-ssh-login/).
 - If using aws, the machines must be in the same security group, and the traffic between the machines must be enabled in the inbounding/outbounding rules sections.
 - The code must be manually moved in all the machines, and also the required python modules must be pre-installed.